brickviking/brickviking.github.io/minecrafty/index.md

 I'm the principal developer, although I've had a little bit of help from others.

 ## Support or Contact
 Having trouble with my Minecrafty script?
-Check out the documentation at https://github.com/brickviking/minecrafty/wiki for further details.
+Check out [the wiki documentation](https://github.com/brickviking/minecrafty/wiki) for further details.